 Certain microbes generate toxins and cause contamination in food, which leads to foodborne diseases.
 Proper preservation and chilling of perishables, thorough cooking, and abstaining from consumption of rotten food can lessen the risks provoked by these toxins.

-Physical Hazards: identification and prevention
+Physical Hazards: Identification and Prevention

-Foreign objects mistakenly find their way into a food product, which represents one of the Physical Hazards in food safety and may pose risks to consumers.
+Foreign objects mistakenly find their way into a food product, which represents one of the Physical Hazards in Food Safety and may pose risks to consumers.
 Identifying and, most importantly, preventing these Hazards is very important to keeping food quality intact.

 Inadequate facility design can create opportunities for Physical Hazards to contaminate food.
 Packaging improperly sealed and flawed equipment design can lead to Hazards.
+Therefore, designing facilities with Food Safety in mind and adhering to best practices is important.
+Training staff in correct handling procedures can also help minimise the risks associated with poor facility design.

-Allergens and cross-contact
+3) Allergens and Cross-contact

 Elevate your Food Safety expertise with our Food Allergy Awareness Training!